realblingy/elixir-vamp-technical-challenge/README.md

 # elixir-vamp-technical-challenge

-A reVAMPed version of https://github.com/realblingy/vamp-campaigns.

-Uses Elixir, GraphQL and CRA.
+Full stack application using Elixir, GraphQL and CRA.